Rapptz/discord.py/docs/ext/commands/commands.rst

 Globally Overriding Default Converters
 ++++++++++++++++++++++++++++++++++++++

-The default converters used by the bot can be globally overriden by using the `.Bot.default_converters` dict.
+The default converters used by the bot can be globally overriden by using the `default_converters` keyword parameter when constructing the client.
 This may be useful if there needs to be a globally consistent change to how arguments are parsed.
 This includes Discord model converters.
 For example, to alter how `time.deltatime` is parsed globally using `pytimeparse.parse`:

 .. code-block:: python3